Some degree of conflict is inevitable in our relationships with neighbours, friends, or community groups.

 Compare our fees to the costs of solicitors which are likely to be in excess of £200/hour.
-Our factsheet on mediation may help you to weigh up your options.
+Our factsheet on mediation may help you to consider your options.

 Taking the first step

-Those caught up in conflict are sometimes reluctant to try mediation.
+People caught up in conflict may be reluctant to try mediation.
 Perhaps it is because they feel things have gone too far or the other person won’t participate.
 Why not let us help with that?
 When people hear from someone neutral what mediation has to offer, they are often willing to give it a try.
 Please contact us to see whether we can help.